-AASB encourages each neighborhood, congregation, community, school district, and state agency to review the research in order to advocate, initiate and sustain programs that build assets in Alaska's children and teens.
+3.2 PROMOTING STUDENT SUCCESS THROUGH SOCIAL AND EMOTIONAL LEARNING AASB encourages each neighborhood, congregation, community, school district, tribal entities and state agency to review the research in order to advocate, initiate and sustain programs of social and emotional learning that build assets in Alaska's children and teens and incorporate culturally responsive awareness.

 Rationale.
-Research (What Kids Need to Succeed-40 Developmental Assets by Benson, Galbraith & Espeland); Developmental assets: A synthesis of the scientific research on adolescent development, Scales and Leffert, 1999) shows that effective schools, families, faith communities, and all adults in our communities can contribute to the positive development of youth.
+Research (What Kids Need to Succeed-40 Developmental Assets by Benson, Galbraith & Espeland); (Developmental assets: A synthesis of the scientific research on adolescent development, Scales and Leffert, 1999) shows that effective schools, families, faith communities, and all adults in our communities can contribute to the positive development of youth.
 The difference between troubled teens and those leading healthy, productive, and positive lives, is strongly affected by the presence of what is labeled "developmental assets."
 These assets are cumulative, meaning that the more a young person has, the better.
-Forty of these assets were identified-20 exist in the teen's environment and 20 belong in the head and heart of every child.
+Forty of these assets were identified - 20 exist in the teen's environment and 20 belong in the head and heart of every child.
 These developmental assets serve as building blocks for human development in a young person's life and are developed through positive relationships with adults.

 Research shows that the more assets teens have the less likely they are to use drugs and alcohol, the less likely they are to be sexually active, to be depressed or have suicidal thoughts, to fail in school, and to exhibit antisocial or violent behavior.
 The more assets teenagers have the more likely they are to succeed in school, to be involved in their community and to exhibit empathic and caring behaviors.
-Amended 1998, 02, 03 (Sunset: Nov.
+Amended 1998, 02, 03, 06 (Sunset Nov.
 2008)